 NMFS is committed to transparent cost accounting practices, including publishing this annual report detailing recoverable costs.
 This annual report includes information on the fee percentage calculation, program costs, ex-vessel value by sector, and total fees collected by NMFS from the previous year.

-Information on LAPPs in other Regions can be found online using the links below.
+Information on cost recovery programs in other regions can be found in Appendix 1.